cerberauth/awesome-openid-connect/README.md

 # Awesome OpenID Connect [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins.
-Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
+> OpenID Connect is an authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins.

+> Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.

 ## Contents